-(2) Excavations and Backfilling - All excavations and backfilling associated with this development consent shall be executed safely, and be properly guarded and protected to prevent them from being dangerous to life or property, and in accordance with the design of a suitably qualified structural engineer.
+(2) Excavations and Backfilling - All excavations and backfilling associated with the approved development must be executed safely and protected to prevent them from being dangerous to life or property, and in accordance with the design of a suitably qualified structural engineer.

-If an excavation extends below the level of the base of the footings of a building on an adjoining allotment, the person causing the excavation shall:
+If an excavation extends below the level of the base of the footings of a building, structure or work on adjoining land, including a structure or work in a road rail corridor, the person causing the excavation must:

-- a) preserve and protect the building from damage; - b) if necessary, underpin and support the building in an approved manner; and - c) give at least seven (7) days notice to the adjoining owner before excavating, of the intention to excavate.
+- a) protect and support the building, structure or work on adjoining land from possible damage from the excavation, - b) if necessary, underpin the building, structure or work on adjoining land to prevent damage from the excavation, and - c) give at least 7 days notice of the intention to excavate to the owner of the adjoining land before excavating.